jaroslavsvak/ts-iter/README.md

 NPM package will be provided as soon as the library reaches Beta version.

 As of now, copy src/iter.ts to include the library in your project.
 TypeScript compiler has to target ES 2015 to compile it successfully.
-Modify your tsconfig.json and set tartget to es2015 or newer.
+Make sure that your tsconfig.json and sets compilation tartget to es2015 or newer.

 ```json
 "target": "es2015"